brk-a/system-design/0x05-top_k_problem/0-top_k_problem.md

     - processor host passes a list of size k to storage host
 * new problem: unbounded data set; that is, a data set of size N where N approaches &infin;
     - use time as a bound, that is, implement the previous approach on data captured w/i a specified time interval, say, a minute
-    - example: list of top k watched videos. capture data for a minute, find top k most watched. store in storage host. perform these ops EMOM
+    - example: list of top k watched videos. capture data for a minute, find top k most watched. store in storage host. perform these ops [OMEM][def2]
     - say you want to get top k per hour yet you have 60 top k*s* per minute. there's no precise solution, imo; looking for answers too... ::hourglass::
     - we can, however, store the per-minute data on the storage host then apply a batch-process-top-k op on every 60 data sets
 * new problem: consistency of data in partitions